 Indirectly -- The suffering could have been prevented if it hadn't been for bad choices, e.g. building collapses since not built to code, and then there's an earthquake.

 II..
 But what about the suffering that has nothing to do with human beings at all?

-1. E.g. It is the nature of the fox to hunt the rabbit.
-Would it be better if God had made foxes vegetarians?
+1. Would it be better if God had made foxes vegetarians?
 No, that is incoherent.
 Even God can't make something which is in fact a fox, but which doesn't behave as foxes behave.
 A fox is a fox because it's got the form of fox of which behavior is an intrinsic part.
 A fox without the form of fox is a contradiction.
+It is the nature of the fox to hunt the rabbit.

 3. It's better to exist and suffer than never to exist at all.

 4. Could God have made the system, but just without the pain?
-No, the pain serves a purpose.
+No, in the actual system the pain serves a purpose.